Nevada’s online health insurance exchange open for ‘window shopping’

 Change is coming for Nevadans who purchase health insurance through the online marketplace available to those who aren’t insured through their employers, Medicare or Medicaid.

 Beginning next month, Nevadans no longer will use the federal HealthCare.gov site to sign up for coverage and can instead obtain both medical and dental plans at NevadaHealthLink.com.
-By operating its own platform, the state government believes it can offer consumers a better experience while also saving money — $4 million in fiscal year 2020 alone, said Heather Korbulic, executive director of the Silver State Health Insurance Exchange.
+By operating its own platform, the state believes that it can offer consumers a better experience while also saving money: $4 million in fiscal year 2020 alone, said Heather Korbulic, executive director of the Silver State Health Insurance Exchange.

 Open enrollment on the Nevada Health Link exchange begins Nov.
 1 and runs through Dec.
-15. In the meantime, consumers are encouraged to browse or “window shop” the various plans on the exchange.
+15. In the meantime, consumers are encouraged to browse through the various plans on the exchange.

 Last year, nearly 84,000 people in Nevada purchased insurance through the online marketplace or exchange implemented under the Affordable Care Act, commonly known as Obamacare.
 However, 400,000 people in Nevada remain uninsured, nearly half of whom are eligible for coverage through Medicaid or the state insurance exchange, according to a report released in September by the Guinn Center for Policy Priorities,